wmruef/orcaD/README.md

    biowiper=n
    outputexecutedtag=n
 ------

+ 0.9.9 - orcad.c     : Sync the CTD time with the computer time at the end
+                       of every cast.
+         aquadopp.c  : Fixed many communication problems that emerged after firmware updates.
+It appears that the undocumented recorder commands for obtaining file data leave the Aquadopp in a non-command state.
+Now obtaining the command prompt before trying to send erase command.
+                       It also appears that the timing of sending commands is sensitive.
+It works best if we formulate the command and paramters and send in one transmit call rather than several calls.

- 0 9 8 - pifilling.c : Fixed a potential deadlock situation in the getADValue()
+ 0.9.8 - pifilling.c : Fixed a potential deadlock situation in the getADValue()
                        code.
 We found that some PIFilling boards (v0.3 batch) have a bad ADC chip ( ports 0-3 ).
 The chip reports back a "9c" status when the configuration register is read.
 The